Probabilistic bisimilarities between quantum processes: Weak probabilistic bisimulation between quantum processes

 $\square$

 Since the union of equivalence relations is not necessarily an equivalence relation, the union of weak probabilistic bisimulations is not necessarily a weak probabilistic bisimulation either.
-Nevertheless, we can prove the reflexive and transitive closure of the union of weak probabilistic bisimulations is also a weak probabilistic bisimulation.
-The technique used in the proof is from \cite{GSS95}.
+Nevertheless, we can prove that the reflexive and transitive closure of the union of weak probabilistic bisimulations is also a weak probabilistic bisimulation.